dotchev/rest-bench/README.md

 # REST Server Performance

-Compare simple REST server performance in Node.js and Go.
+Compare a minimal REST server performance in Node.js, Go and Java.
+The focus is only on HTTP & JSON as these are mandatory for any REST service.

-Both servers do the same - parse the JSON body and return it back in the response.
+All the servers do the same - parse the JSON body and return it back in the response.
-No external libraries are used, just the builtin APIs.
+The goal is to compare performance of the standard libraries that come out of the box, as this is what most projects use in practice.
+No external libraries are used, just the builtin APIs (except for Java).

 Install
 - Node.js
 - Go
+- Java
 - [wrk](https://github.com/wg/wrk)

 The POST request is defined in [post.lua](post.lua).